Posted on August 29, 2023 at 2:45 pm

 - Only heirloom seeds have the ability to adapt and produce seeds

 - Growing plants from hybrid seeds will not allow you to save seeds

-- Volunteer/staff cooperative donates, collects, and packages seeds
+- Is maintained by a volunteer-staff cooperative that donates, collects, and packages seeds

 - Helps in collecting local heirloom varieties that might otherwise be lost